Home Tags Preventing theft

 Tag: preventing theft

-Academics who examine crime and security-related issues aren’t always seeking practical solutions, but some recent research studies have pragmatic applications and impart some actionable advice on relevant loss prevention issues.
-Below are questions that researchers have recently looked at and what loss prevention should know about what they found.
+Academics who examine crime and security-related issues aren’t always seeking practical solutions, but some recent research studies have pragmatic applications and impart actionable advice on relevant LP issues.

 Cargo theft has a negative financial impact on shipping companies, state and local governments, insurance companies, retailers and even consumers.
 It is far from a victimless crime; in fact, the impact of stolen cargo reaches much further than many people realize.

 Solutions to address theft and loss are often led from the retailer side of the partnership, but manufacturers do face responsibilities when it comes to product protection.